Check back often to see the latest news regarding land conservation on Long Island.

 In the Garden

-Bridge Gardens is now open for the 2013 season.
+Bridge Gardens is now open for the 2013 season through the end of October.
 Garden Manager Rick Bogusch will offer a special talk/walk through the Gardens each month with a focus on planting in different parts of the garden -- vegetable, perennials, roses, etc. For more information, including directions and RSVP information, visit our online calendar or call 631.283.3195.

 South Country Farms/Isabella Rossellini Easement: At the end of December, the Trust received a donation of a conservation easement from actress/philanthropist Isabella Rossellini on a 20.8 acre parcel in the hamlet of Brookhaven.
 To read more about this donation, click here.